stefanolande/YSFBMDirect/README.md

 without losing the possibility to connect to other YSF rooms.

 By adding YSFBMDirect to your `YSFHosts.txt` file, you can connect to it through WIRES-X.
-Then, simply change the TX DG-ID of your radio to change the DMR Talk Group.
+Then, exit from the WIRES-X mode and simply change the TX DG-ID of your radio to change the DMR Talk Group.

 When you make a short transmission just to change the Talk Group, it won't be sent to Brandmeister.
 YSFBMDirect will acknowledge change with a short transmission, showing the Talk Group number as the callsign.